 (c) that the writ, originating summons, defence and counterclaim, or third party notice, as the case may be, was duly served on the person under disability; and

-(d) subject to paragraph (6) that notice of the application was, after the expiration of the time limited for appearance, and at least 7 days before the day named in the notice for hearing the application, duly served on him.
+(d) subject to subrule (6) that notice of the application was, after the expiration of the time limited for appearance, and at least 7 days before the day named in the notice for hearing the application, duly served on him.

-(6) The Court may order that notice of an application under paragraphs (1) or (2) need not be served on a person under disability.
+(6) The Court may order that notice of an application under subrules (1) or (2) need not be served on a person under disability.

-(7) An application for the appointment of a guardian ad litem pursuant to a direction of the Court under paragraph (3) or (4) must be supported by evidence proving the matters referred to in paragraph (5)(b).
+(7) An application for the appointment of a guardian ad litem pursuant to a direction of the Court under subrule (3) or (4) must be supported by evidence proving the matters referred to in subrule (5)(b).

+[Rule 5 amended in Gazette 28 Jun 2011 p.
+2552-3.]

 6. Discharge or variation of certain orders

 An application to the Court on behalf of a person under disability on whom an order made ex parte under Order 18 Rule 7 has been served, for the discharge or variation of the order must be made —